 When Cucumber matches a step definition, it checks for any transforms that match each argument.
 When an argument matches a transform, Cucumber passes the captured string to the transform's block, and the result of running the block is what's then yielded to the step definition.
-This is shown in Figure 6, Transforms: how do they work?, on page 12.
+This is shown in the figure on page 12.